lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-   Next to the *pureH2O/* folder, create a blank file called *PARM.lammps* and copy the following lines in it:
+   Then, next to the *pureH2O/* folder, create a blank file called *PARM.lammps* and copy the following lines in it:

 ..  code-block:: lammps